Frequently Asked Questions

 The Soul Space building is fully wheelchair-accessible, with a ramp in the back of the building, with ample parking near the ramp.
 Our float rooms, though, are not, strictly speaking, wheelchair accessible.
 At least not from an ADA perspective.
 We do, however, have some clients in wheelchairs who are able to float with a little assistance.
 Whether someone in a wheelchair can get in and out of our showers and float tanks is largely dependent on the extent of their upper body function and strength.
 If you can lift yourself out of your chair and into bed, for example, you will likely be able to lift yourself out of your chair and into (a) a chair in the shower, and (b) over the float tank door threshold, which is about two feet off the floor and approximately two feet wide.

 If you do not have good upper body mobility/strength, you are, of course, more than welcome to have helpers come in with you and help you in and out of the shower and float tank.
 We have a comfortable lounge area for assistants to hang out in while you float.
 This would likely be best with two helpers, one who steps into the float tank with you (there’s lots of room), holding your upper body, and a second person helping guide your legs through the door.
-It is possible a staff member would be able to serve as that second person for you, but you would need to check in with an Oly Float representative when booking your floats to make sure this would be possible at the time of your float.
+Unfortunately our staff are not allowed to assist in this process.

 It’s worth mentioning that floating can be a phenomenal therapy for many of the ailments that afflict those in wheelchairs.
 The high level of magnesium in the water can help tremendously with muscle soreness, tension and twitches, and the relaxation on the central nervous system that floating a sensory-deprived atmosphere induces can be beneficial to allowing tension in the body to ease away.
 It can be an excellent compliment to other forms of physical and medical therapy aimed at healing your injuries/condition.